centrifuge/apps-v3/README.md

 - `app`: A React application using React Router v7 in framework mode and Vite
 - `permissionless`: A react application using vite
+- `launchpad`: A React application using React Router v7 in framework mode and Vite
 - `functions`: A Nitro-powered API server
 - `forms`: A package to reuse forms within our apps
 - `shared`: A reusable package for our hooks and utils functions